ddnexus/pagy/docs/guides/upgrade-guide.md

 Pagy version 43 is a complete redesign of the legacy code.
 Its improvements make pagination a lot simpler and powerful, but require a quite different way to use it.

-!!! success Follow this guide to upgrade your app in just a few minutes.
+!!!success Follow this guide to upgrade your app in just a few minutes.

 Cherry-pick only what applies to your app: you can safely skip all the rest.